pyinfra-dev/pyinfra/docs/modules/files.rst

 :code:`files.line`
 ~~~~~~~~~~~~~~~~~~

-Ensure lines in files, using grep & sed.
-Lines are located with grep, and replacement
+Ensure lines in files using grep to locate and sed to replace.

 .. code:: python

     files.line(name, line, present=True, replace=None)

-& deletion by sed.

 + **name**: target remote file to edit
 + **line**: string or regex matching the *entire* target line